hmrc/pillar2-service-guide/source/documentation/amendUKTR.html.md

 }
 ```

-Following this amendment, a second UKTaxReturn will be recorded on the Obligations and Submissions endpoint.
-We can infer this is an amendment because there are two UKTR submissions for the same accounting period.
+Following this amendment, a second "UKTR" *submissionType* will be returned in the response generated by the*Retrieve Obligations and Submissions* endpoint.
+As there are two UKTR submissions for the same accounting period, this indicates the second *submissionType* is an amendment.

 ```json
 {